Get insider access

 0.54 dB

 The frequency response consistency is decent.
-Bass range delivery is quite consistent between different listening sessions.
-However, there's a bit of inconsistency in the treble delivery, so it's important to ensure good positioning, fit, and seal each time you use them to receive more consistent audio delivery.
+Bass range delivery is relatively consistent between different listening sessions and people.
+However, there's a bit of inconsistency in their treble delivery, so it's important to ensure good positioning, fit, and seal each time you use them to receive more consistent audio delivery.

 Sound